needle-mirror/com.unity.recorder/Documentation~/RecorderDebugging.md

 ## Unity Recorder GameObjects

 The Unity Recorder adds a **Unity-RecorderSessions** GameObject to Scenes to help manage capture sessions.
-The **Unity-RecorderSessions** GameObject has Components that bind Recorders to GameObjects in your Scene, and store the progress of the current recording session.
+The **Unity-RecorderSessions** GameObject has components that bind Recorders to GameObjects in your scene, and store the progress of the current recording session.

 By default, Unity hides the **Unity-RecorderSessions** GameObject, but you can make it visible in the [Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html).
 This is useful for debugging.
 For example, if a Recorder is not working properly, you can toggle the **Unity-RecorderSessions** GameObject on to make sure that Unity creates it properly when you launch the recording session.

-To toggle the Unity-RecorderSessions GameObject's visibility:
+To toggle the **Unity-RecorderSessions** GameObject's visibility:

-- Select **Window > General > Recorder > Options > Show Recorder GameObject** from  Unity's main menu.
+- From Unity's main menu, select **Window > General > Recorder > Options > Show Recorder GameObject**.

 ## Recording in Verbose mode